jeffharnois/epic-Destiny-Obj/README.md

 --------
 "Wild Shots" of [Shiradi Champion](http://ddowiki.com/page/Shiradi_Champion)'s object would look like this:

-	 "1b": {"abil_name": "Wild shots", "required": "0", "prereq": "null", "passive":"false", "ranks": "3", "AP": "1", "abil": {
+    "1b": {"abil_name": "Wild Shots", "required": 0, "prereq": null, "selected": 0, "multi": false, "passive": false, "ranks": 3, "AP": 1, "abil": {
-	     "1": "(Cooldown: 45secs) Toss daggers in a wide arc in front you, each dealing 10d20 piercing damage", "2": "(Cooldown: 45secs) Toss daggers in a wide arc in front you, each dealing 15d20 piercing damage", "3": "(Cooldown: 45secs) Toss daggers in a wide arc in front you, each dealing 20d20 piercing damage" }
+        "1": "(Cooldown: 45secs) Toss daggers in a wide arc in front you, each dealing 10d20 piercing damage", "2": "(Cooldown: 30secs) Toss daggers in a wide arc in front you, each dealing 15d20 piercing damage", "3": "(Cooldown: 15secs) Toss daggers in a wide arc in front you, each dealing 20d20 piercing damage" }
+    }

+"Spell School Specialist" of [Magister](http://ddowiki.com/page/Magister)'s object would look like this:

+    "2d": {"abil_name": "Spell School Specialist", "required": 4, "prereq": null, "selected": 0, "multi": "multi", "passive": "passive", "ranks": 3, "AP": 1, "abil": {
+        "1": {
+          "1": "+1 Abjuration DC if you have Spell Focus: Abjuration", "2": "+1 Conjuration DC if you have Spell Focus: Conjuration", "3": "+1 Divination DC if you have Spell Focus: Divination", "4": "+1 Enchantment DC if you have Spell Focus: Enchantment", "5": "+1 Evocation DC if you have Spell Focus: Evocation", "6": "+1 Illusion DC if you have Spell Focus: Illusion", "7": "+1 Necromancy DC if you have Spell Focus: Necromancy", "8": "+1 Transmutation DC if you have Spell Focus: Transmutation" },
+        "2": "+2 Spell School DC",
+        "3": "+3 Spell School DC"
+      }
     },